An adverse selection approach to power pricing: Introduction

 We now proceed to describe the main features of our model.
 The Principal's cost, as mentioned above, is a convex function of aggregate production.
 She offers a contract to the Agents, who may accept or decline it.
 If they accept, they commit for a period $T>0$.
 They decline if the total utility they derive from the contract is less than the reservation utility corresponding to their type.
-The Agents' utilities are separable: the utility which an agent of type $x$ derives from consuming a quantity $c$ of electricity at time $t$ and being charged a (nonlinear) price $p$ is

-where $u( t,x,\cdot) $ is a concave function of $c$.
+The Agents' utilities are separable: the utility which an agent of type $x$ derives from consuming a quantity $c$ of electricity at time $t$ and being charged a (nonlinear) price $p$ is $u( t,x,c) -p(t,c),$ where $u( t,x,\cdot) $ is a concave function of $c$.
 This separability assumption is traditional in Principal--Agent problems.
-In this case, there are additional justifications, as a large part of the Agents are industrial users, who consume electricity in order to produce other goods, so that their utility simply identifies to the profit they derive from this activity.
+In this case, there are additional justifications, as a large part of the Agents are industrial users, who consume electricity in order to produce other goods, so that their utility is simply the profit they derive from this activity.
 Note also the time--dependence, which reflects the seasonality of consumption.